Prehistoric Period in India, Paleolithic, Mesolithic, Neolithic Age

 Neolithic Age of Prehistoric Period

 This new stone age developed in the Holocene epoch, preceded by the Mesolithic age.
-This Prehistoric period was characterised by the development of agriculture, pottery and permanent settlement and thus the beginning of the first human civilisation often termed the Neolithic Revolution.
+This prehistoric period was characterised by the development of agriculture, pottery and permanent settlement, thus marking the beginning of the first human civilisation often termed the Neolithic Revolution.

 stone tools of neolithic age